5jt/dyalog-cookbook/manuscript/12_help.md

 The reason is simple: when you change a help system via the context menu then all necessary steps are carried out for you.
 An example is when you have a `∆TopicProperties` function in a perticular node and you want to add a new help page to that node.
 You have to right-click on a page and select the "Inject new help page (stub)" command from the context menu.
 You will then be prompted for a valid name and finally the new help page is injected after the page you have clicked at.
 But there is more to it than just that: the page is also added for you to the `∆TopicProperties` function.
 That's one reason why you are advised to perform all changes via the context menu rather than manipulating the help system directly.

-Maybe even more important: Markdown2Help also executes the necessary steps in order to keep the files and folders in `saltFolder` in sync with the help system _and_ will automaticall re-compile the help system for you.
+Maybe even more important: `Markdown2Help` also executes the necessary steps in order to keep the files and folders in `saltFolder` in sync with the help system _and_ will automaticall re-compile the help system for you.

 The only exception is when you change your mind about the structure of a help system.
 If that involves moving around namespaces or plenty of pages between namespaces then it is indeed better to do it in the Workspace Explorer and, when you are done, to check all the `∆TopicProperties` functions within your help system and finally recompile the help system; unless somebody implements drag-and-drop for the TreeView of the help system one day...

 However, in that case you must make sure that the help system is saved properly.
 That means that you have to invoke the `SaveHelpSystemWithSalt` method yourself.
 You also nee to call the `Markdown2Help.CompileHelpFileInto` method in order to compile the help system from the source.
+Refer to `Markdown2Help`'s own help for details.

 ## The "Developers" menu